dgerabagi/data-curation-environment/flattened_repo.md

 </file>

 <file path="src/backend/services/prompt.service.ts">
-// Updated on: C118 (Reverse cycle order in prompt.md)
+// Updated on: C120 (Fix cycle order in prompt.md)
 import * as vscode from 'vscode';
 import * as path from 'path';
 import * as fs from 'fs/promises';